hkrickybjjdev/digital-sales-monorepo/apps/api/README.md

 ## Centralized Database Access

-This API now uses a centralized database service to manage all database interactions, providing the following benefits:
+This API uses a stateless approach to database access with direct dependency injection:

 ### Key Features

-1. **Centralized Database Access**
+1. **Centralized Database Creation**
-   - All database interactions go through the `DatabaseService`
+   - Database instances are created with the `createDatabase()` factory function
-   - Repository classes no longer directly use D1Database
+   - Repository classes receive database instances through their constructors
-   - Common patterns for querying and updating data
+   - No shared database state between requests

 2. **Automatic Audit Logging**
    - All write operations can be automatically logged